GoogleCloudPlatform/gcp-token-broker/README.md

 ### Deploying the broker service

-To deploy the broker service, run the following commands from the root of the repository:
+To deploy the broker service, run the following commands **from the root of the repository**:

 1. Download the broker app's JAR: